usdot-fhwa-stol/carma-utils/motion_predict/README.md

 # motion_predict

 This library implements some basic motion prediction functions meant to support external object handling under the motion_predict namespace.
 Currently there are two motion models implements a Constant Velocity (CV) model and a Constant Turn-Rate and Velocity (CTRV) model.
+See the motion_predict.h and predict_ctrv.h files for the relevant interfaces.